Your tongue is a vital and versatile muscle that aids in the

 Tongue inflammation may occur if you have an allergic reaction to

-When this occurs, you may develop dry mouth, which in turn can lead to tongue inflammation.
+When this occurs, you may develop dry mouth, which in turn can lead to tongue

-Burns inside the mouth or trauma may cause tongue inflammation.
+Burns or trauma inside the mouth may cause tongue inflammation.

 Alcohol, spicy foods, or tobacco may irritate the mouth and cause

 What Are the Symptoms of Tongue Inflammation?

-Symptoms of tongue inflammation will depend on the severity of your
+Symptoms of tongue inflammation depend on the severity of your

-Some people with this condition will not develop pain.
+Some people with this condition won’t feel pain.
 Their only

 How Is Tongue Inflammation Diagnosed?